npm/ini/README.md

   `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some find that it's more human-readable and pretty with the whitespace.
+* `newline` Boolean to specify whether to put an additional newline after a section header.
+Some INI file parsers (for example the TOSHIBA FlashAir one) need this to parse the file successfully.
+By default, the additional newline is omitted.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.